littletof/prettyBenching/README.md

 Adds a graph, which shows the distribution of the runs of the benchmark.
 > Only shows, when there are `10` or more runs set.

+The graph shows the results groupped into timeframes, where the groups frame start from the value on the head of its line, and end with excluding the value on the next line.

 With `graphBars` you can set how many bars it should show.
 Default is `5`.

 # Roadmap